 I always rent 3 printed pieces and one solid.
 Printed items are typically what I tend to wear once.
 Then, the solid is what I’m testing out to buy and add to my own curated wardrobe.
 My latest score is the Ted Baker black skirt — I bought it!
 I never would have gone into the Ted Baker store and tried it on.
 3 printed and one solid piece is a great method when it comes to rental clothing.
 I highly recommend it.
 Most importantly, it works — I have worn the skirt with several tops, and I love it.

 This stems from my TV days… when I read a script, I broke down how many scenes there were.
 And sets.
 And then how many pages were in each scene.
 That would determine my budget.
 I would not use 30% of my budget on only 2 pages.
 I see my time as a similar currency.

 I evaluate everything I need to accomplish in a week, and I divide my time in the same manner I would with a script.

 Plus: I delegate.
-As a mom running a startup, I am capable of doing 90% of everything required of me.
+As a mom and a start-up founder, I am capable of doing 90% of everything required of me.
 However, I intentionally relinquish 40% — my husband dresses our daughter in the mornings.
 It is sometimes a ridiculous affair.
 But instead of overseeing every detail of my life and business, I am letting others handle it, and I provide feedback when necessary.